Skip to content

 1. Alert frequency - "Once Per Bar Close" is standard to avoid spam

-2. Naming conventions - Clear names like "BTC 4H IGN Long" for easy identification
+2. Naming conventions - Clear names like "BTC 4H IGN Bull" for easy identification

 3. Organization - Grouping alerts by timeframe for easier management

-4. Alert limits - Many traders keep 5-10 active alerts to avoid overwhelm
+4. Alert limits - Users commonly keep 5-10 active alerts to avoid overwhelm

 5. Testing - Verifying alerts on lower timeframes before live use